From: Yeshivat Har Etzion's Israel Koschitzky Virtual Beit Midrash

 the 'crown' of Creation, occupying the apex of a pyramid

-composed of simpler life forms brought into being in
+composed of simpler life forms brought into

 ascending order.
 Noach and his family also stand at the